 There are several items to consider when choosing a plan:

-- The amount of dental care you and your family need
+- The amount of dental care that you and your family need

-- Whether or not your dentist is in the network
+- Whether or not there’s a nearby dentist within network

 - What best fits your budget